chedim/cliffhanger/README.md

 ### Trigger Conditions
 Trigger conditions can be used to activate triggers depending on the state of Cliffhanger VM.
-Trigger conditions are defined using `when <condition>:` statements with conditions written in XPath.
+Trigger conditions are defined using `when-else when-else` statements with conditions written in XPath.
 Trigger conditions must start at the beginning of a new line and end with a new line character.
 Immediately succeding trigger conditions are merged into a single trigger condition using logical `OR` operator so, the following:
 ```
 WHEN $THIS = 1:
 WHEN $THIS =-1:
   ... list of Mutations
+ELSE WHEN $THIS = 0:
+  ... some other Mutations
+ELSE:
+  .. fallback mutations
 ```
 is equal to:
 ```
 WHEN $THIS = (1, -1):
   ... list of Mutations
+ELSE WHEN $THIS = 0:
+  ... some other mutations
+ELSE:
+  .. fallback mutations
 ```

 Nested triger conditions are merged with parent conditions using logical `AND` operator: